matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 ## Unstable prefix

 The implementation MUST use `/_matrix/client/unstable/uk.half-shot.msc2666/user/shared_rooms/{user_id}`.
 The /versions endpoint MUST include a new key in `unstable_features` with the name `uk.half-shot.msc2666`.
+If the value is false or the key is not present, clients MUST assume the feature is not available.
 Once the MSC has been merged, clients should use `/_matrix/client/r0/user/shared_rooms/{user_id}` and will no longer need to check for the `unstable_features` flag.